aimeos/aimeos-typo3/README.md

 ### Download the Aimeos Page Tree t3d file

-The page setup for an Aimeos web shop is easy if you import the example page tree for TYPO3 10/11.
+The page setup for an Aimeos web shop is easy, if you import the example page tree for TYPO3 10/11.
 You can download the version you need from here:

 * [22.4+ page tree](https://aimeos.org/fileadmin/download/Aimeos-pages_2022.04-2.t3d) and later
 * [21.10 page tree](https://aimeos.org/fileadmin/download/Aimeos-pages_21.10.t3d)